tinalai/enviro-setup/README.md

 ### .bashrc
 ```
+source ~/git-completion.bash

-## *most utils have a GNU version and BSD version.
+# ***Most utils have a GNU version and BSD version.
 Linux take the GNU version while OSX may take a BSD version, so options for those commands may differ.

 # Checking which environment and assign appropriate ls alias
 _myos="$(uname)"